picoCTF 2022 - Solfire - Part I

 accounts[0]

-(NOTE: this is probably a lot of computation)"C1ock"
+(NOTE: this is probably a lot of computation) - Search the encoded address for the sub-string

 "C1ock"